PedroGarciaPinhal/CCT_Project/README.md

 ## Features

-- **User Registration and Authentication:** Members can create accounts and sign in.
+- **User Registration and Authentication:** Users can create accounts and sign in.
-- **Space Listing:** Space owners can list coworking spaces with descriptions, photos, and pricing details.
+- **Space Listing:** Space can list coworking spaces with descriptions, photos, and pricing details
-- **Booking System:** Members can easily browse available spaces and book their reservations.
+- **Booking System:** Users can easily browse available spaces and book their reservations in profile page.
-- **Admin Dashboard:** Employees can manage their listings in the profile page, while administrators have access to an admin dashboard for overall management.
+- **Admin Dashboard:** Administrators have access to an admin dashboard for overall management of users listings and reservations.

 ## Getting Started